Admission Requirements for the Bachelor of Science in Dental Hygiene (BSDH) Three-Year CODA Accredited Degree

 Submit documentation to show legal status if not a citizen of the United States.

-Students must undergo drug screening that verifies negative result.
+Students must undergo drug screening that verifies negative results.

 All applicants selected for admission based on their entire application package will have a personal interview with the Dental Hygiene Admissions Committee.

 Students admitted to the program must have a physical examination and health clearance done by their Healthcare Provider.
-Complete physical examinations are required prior to registration for DH 100 and subsequent classes.
+Complete physical examinations are required prior to registration for Introduction to Dental Hygiene (DH 100) and subsequent classes.

 The student will be given a physical examination form to be completed.
 This form requires: